silverbulletmd/silverbullet/website/Templates.md

-Templates are reusable pieces of (markdown) content, often containing placeholders that are replaced once instantiated.
+Templates are reusable pieces of (markdown) content, often containing placeholders that are replaced once instantiated written in SilverBullet’s [[Template Language]].

 Templates are kept in your space.
 They’re effectively regular [[Pages]], and are [[Tags|tagged]] with the `template` tag.